Is Your Job Search So 2020?

 Here are some resume and curriculum vitae writing basics.

-An up-to-date approach to job searching just makes good sense these days.
-It will help you get the exposure you need in order to compete effectively for whatever job openings are out there.
-Embrace and implement the suggestions which I have laid out above.
+An up-to-date approach to job searching makes good sense these days.
+It will help you get the exposure you need to compete effectively for whatever job openings are out there.
+Embrace and implement the suggestions I have laid out above.
 If you use a cafeteria approach and merely select the points you like or are comfortable with, you will probably not have the success you are looking for.

 Find a mentor